kylpo/notes/publishable/Convention-Injector-Component.md

 # Naming Convention for Injector Components
-Huh?
-What is an "injector component"?
+## What is an "injector component"?

 An injector component takes props, optionally computes new ones, then injects them into its child via `React.cloneElement()`.
-Crucially, it also does not add any new components to the DOM!
-It only exist in React's virtual DOM.
+Crucially, it also does not add any new components to the DOM.
+It only exists in React's virtual DOM.

 ```jsx
 export class InjectorComponent extends React.Component {